msannan/learn-devops/Ansible/Concepts.md

 </blockquote>

 there are many modules, i-e, system, commands, files, databases, cloud, windows, etc. See docs on ansible.com to know more.

+We can also develop custom modules ourselves.
+This is advanced topic, read more in Ansible documentation.

 ### Command Module
 this is used to execute a command on a remote node